Cymoe/myles/emails/blueprint-nurture-sequence.md

 ### Email 2: Quick Start Guide (Day 1)
 **Subject**: Start here (seriously)

-Most people download 20 documents and get overwhelmed.
+Most people download the documents and get overwhelmed.
 Don't be most people.

 Here's exactly what to do today:

-1. Read "The $50M Service Empire Formula" (Document #1)
+1. Read "30-Day Acquisition Timeline" (Document #1)
-2. Fill out the "Service Business Selector Matrix" (Document #5)
+2. Fill out the "Service Business Selector Matrix" (Document #2)
-3. Send ONE email using templates in Document #6
+3. Send ONE email using templates in Document #4

 That's it.
 Three things.
 Should take 90 minutes.